-- NSHRC will continue to ensure that investigations of complaints are completed within one year of referral. - NSHRC will offer up to four free human rights education sessions throughout the province in the 2017-18 fiscal year. - NSHRC will participate in a minimum of ten workshops, presentations and/or information sessions in the 2017-18 fiscal year.
+- NSHRC will continue to ensure that investigations of complaints are completed within one year of receipt. - NSHRC will offer up to four free human rights education sessions throughout the province in the 2018-19 fiscal year. - NSHRC will participate in a minimum of ten workshops, presentations and/or information sessions on topics related to human rights in the 2018-19 fiscal year.

-- Outcome: NSHRC is a preferred place of employment within the network of provincial departments and agencies. - Goals: NSHRC is a respectful workplace that is dynamic, embraces differences and fosters continuous learning.
+Outcome: NSHRC is a preferred place of employment within the network of provincial departments and agencies.

+Goals: NSHRC is a respectful workplace that is dynamic, embraces differences and fosters continuous learning.